geoCrock/geoCrock/README.md

 ### 🗿 About me:

-My way into IT began when i went to my first job in august 2022.
-There are i got my first expireance in this industry.
-I worked as python developer.
-Created my own server with voice assistance.
-Wrote some little components on React.
-Participated in our meetings, offered ideas to improve our project.
-Had administrator functions such as helping our users, finding bugs and track it.
+My journey into the IT industry began in August 2022 when I landed my first job.
+It was here that I gained valuable experience as a Python developer.
+I was tasked with creating my own server with voice assistance and writing various components using React.
+During our meetings, I actively participated and offered ideas to improve our project.
+Additionally, I had administrative duties such as assisting our users, finding and tracking bugs.
+Through this role, I was able to gain a deeper understanding of the industry and further develop my skills.

 <p align="left">
  <img width="200" src="cat.gif" alt="cat"/>